intelligems-io/intelli-docs/docs/pricing-integration/update-your-theme.md

 :::tip

-We highly recommend using Integration mode!
+We highly recommend using Preview and Integration mode!
 This mode will highlight the price elements the Intelligems app recognizes.
 A successful integration will highlight all price elements on the page.

 :::